riotkit-org/riotkit-harbor/README.rst

 - Automatic Letsencrypt SSL
 - Standardized directory structures and design patterns
 - Ready to use snippets of code and solutions
-- Ansible integration to prepare your production/testing server and deploy updates
+- Ansible integration to prepare your production/testing server and deploy updates in extremely intuitive way

 **Roadmap:**